MalinYamato/chat/README.md

 No database!
 I have a file based database solution where I store data as serialized JSON, pictures, IMs and vids using directory structures.
 For me to see all files on disk where I may redesign with ease as well as the speed to implement a write through cace for persistance are major factos behind my decision not to fall for the hype in getting a fance MYSql or Postgre just because I can or to show off that I have.
-The file based solution also makes it easer to scale and handle safe peristance with coroutines using threads (go routines) without much nead of too much wrt mutexes and syncs in the design.
-And, it will be easer to just dump the s/w on a server, chmod directories and hit run wihout wating for the elepaht to sit and serve, the DB.
+The file based solution also makes it easer to scale and handle safe peristance with coroutines using threads (go routines) without much the nead of too much work wrt mutexes and syncs in the design.
+And, it will be easer to just dump the s/w onto a server, chmod directories and hit run wihout wating for the elepaht to sit and serve, the DB.

 The sofware is based on work by the follwing excellent contributors